-|Wbadmin enable backup||Configures and enables a regularly scheduled backup.|
+|wbadmin enable backup||Configures and enables a regularly scheduled backup.|

-|Wbadmin stop job||Stops the currently running backup or recovery operation.|
+|wbadmin get status||Shows the status of the currently running backup or recovery operation.|

-|Wbadmin get versions||Lists details of backups recoverable from the local computer or, if another location is specified, from another computer.|
+|wbadmin get versions||Lists details of backups recoverable from the local computer or, if another location is specified, from another computer.|

-|Wbadmin start recovery||Runs a recovery of the volumes, applications, files, or folders specified.|
+|wbadmin start recovery||Runs a recovery of the volumes, applications, files, or folders specified.|

-|Wbadmin start systemstaterecovery||Runs a system state recovery.|
+|wbadmin start systemstatebackup||Runs a system state backup.|

-|Wbadmin start systemstatebackup||Runs a system state backup.|
+|wbadmin start systemstaterecovery||Runs a system state recovery.|